Baima Duoji was born in Kna Village

 Whilst still working for CCTV he returned to Shangri-La

-first boutique lodge, Songtsam Lodge Shangri-La.
+and built his first boutique lodge, Songtsam Lodge Shangri-La.

-From the architectural techniques to
+From the architectural techniques to the decorative style,

 all were ingeniously infused with Tibetan cultural elements